Application Module¶

 Initialize a sample Nextmv application, locally.

-This method will create a new application in the local file system.
-The
+This method will create a new application from a template in the local

-application is a dir with the name given by src (it becomes the
+file system.
+The application is a dir with the name given by src (it

-source of the app), under the location given by destination.
-If the
+becomes the source of the app), under the location given by

-destination parameter is not specified, the current working directory
+destination.
+If the destination parameter is not specified, the

 If the src parameter is not provided, a random name will be generated